aws/karpenter-provider-aws/website/content/en/docs/faq.md

 ### How do I use Karpenter with the AWS load balancer controller?

-* Set the [ALB target type]({{< ref "https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/ingress/annotations/#target-type" >}}) to IP mode for the pods
+* Set the [ALB target type]({{< ref "https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/ingress/annotations/#target-type" >}}) to IP mode for the pods.
+Use IP targeting if you want the pods to receive equal weight.
+Instance balancing could greatly skew the traffic being sent to a node without also managing host spread of the workload.
 * Set [readiness gate]({{< ref "https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/deploy/pod_readiness_gate/" >}}) on the namespace.
-The default is round robin at node level.
+The default is round robin at the node level.
 For Karpenter, not all nodes are equal.
+For example, each node will have different performance characteristics and a different number of pods running on it.
+A `t3.small` with three instances should not receive the same amount of traffic as a `m5.4xlarge` with dozens of pods.
+If you don't specify a spread at the workload level, or limit what instances should be picked, you could get the same amount of traffic sent to the `t3` and `m5`.

-### Can I use Karpenter with ELB disks per availability zone?
+### Can I use Karpenter with EBS disks per availability zone?
 Not yet.

-### Can I set --max-pods on my nodes?
+### Can I set `--max-pods` on my nodes?
 Not yet.

 ## Deprovisioning